 If you live in Mississippi and are interested in betting on sports online using real money, the only option you have is to find an accessible website – and that means that you are going to have to use a legal offshore sportsbook.
 PASPA, prior to being overturned by the US Supreme Court, allowed only a select few states to host land-based sportsbooks, but Mississippi was not on that list, and so the state never made any prohibitions against using online sportsbooks.
 However, there are plenty of safe, reliable, and trustworthy sports betting sites out there that are more than open to Mississippi residents.
 See below for more info!

 Facts About Legal Online Sports Betting In Mississippi

 - Biloxi, Mississippi, is home to some of the best gambling in the world

-- Mississippi is now legally able to operate land-based sportsbooks at the state’s casinos
+- Mississippi is now legally able to operate land-based sportsbooks at the state’s two dozen or so casinos

-- Sportsbook sites serving Mississippians have outstanding customer service and plenty of deposit options
+- Sportsbook sites serving Mississippi residents have outstanding customer service and multiple deposit options including Bitcoin

 - Sportsbooks in Mississippi give their bettors huge deposit bonuses as a thank you for betting with them